 Big Business Pushes Coal-Friendly Kentucky To Embrace Renewables

 Kevin Butt's job is to find cleaner ways to power Toyota.
-One of the hardest places to do that is at the automaker's sprawling plant in central Kentucky, a state where nearly 90 percent of energy still comes from coal.
+One of the hardest places to do that is at the automaker's sprawling plant in central Kentucky, a state where nearly 90 percent of electricity still comes from coal.

 Butt points out a new engine assembly line, where a conveyor belt moves in a slow circle.
 He says it was specially designed with a more efficient motor.
 There are also enormous fans overhead and LED lights, all changes that save millions.